Return to Sex after a Hysterectomy

 Although patients will have different experiences during their healing after a hysterectomy, some may experience what feels like a “shortened” vagina or tender tissues inside the vagina after surgery that make penetrative sex, particularly deep penetration, painful.

-Symptoms and How Pelvic Floor Physical and Occupational Therapy Can Help
+Symptoms and How Pelvic Floor Physical therapy Can Help

 - Pain management and scar mobilization